Value Betting – it’s all about taking calculated risks

 And yet, if you only place the bet in bet365 @ 2.05, considering the 50% probability of the event happening, you still have an expected ROI of 0,5*2,05 – 1 = 2,5%!

 This is a pair which would get ignored by an arb-searching software, although the selection at the soft book still contains value (albeit certainly a lower one than the one of the soft leg in an arb pair).
 Technically, the tools needed to detect such value bet are the same as the one needed for detecting an arb.
 For this reason, arbing softwares have started adding Value Betting to their portfolios, as mentioned above.
-For example, Rebel Betting has recently launched their Value Betting product.
+For example, Rebel Betting has recently launched their Value Betting product, which I did a hands-on review on.
 Similarly, BetBurger has included a Value Betting product to their offering.

 If you would like to play such a value bet with a bit lower (but still positive) expected return is up to you, but it is certainly an advantage that the software can deliver those to you too.